dotnet/runtime/src/libraries/System.Data.OleDb/src/PACKAGE.md

 ## Feedback & Contributing

 **System.Data.OleDb** is released as open source under the [MIT license](https://licenses.nuget.org/MIT).
 Bug reports are welcome at [the GitHub repository](https://github.com/dotnet/runtime).
-This package is considered complete and we only consider lower-risk or high-impact fixes that will maintain or improve quality.
+This package is considered complete and we only consider low-risk, high-impact fixes that are necessary to maintain or improve quality.